-For advertising inquiries, contact us
+For advertising and press release inquiries,

 +63 995 209 4328 / 065 918 7266